freshbitsweb/laravel-cart-manager/README.md

 ### Get cart individual attributes
 Cart has following attributes: `subtotal`, `discount`, `discountPercentage`, `couponId`, `shippingCharges`, `netTotal`, `tax`, `total`, `roundOff`, `payable`.

-You can access then using a getter method.
+You can access any of them using a getter method.
 For example,

 ```
 $subtotal = cart()->getSubtotal();